 This is one of Jean-Honoré Fragonard's (1732-1806) famous ‘Figures de Fantaisie’ (fantasy figures), a series of quickly executed studies intended to showcase the artist’s skilled handling of oil paint.
 The unidentified sitter is portrayed in 'Spanish' dress, with a lace collar and slashed sleeves, suggesting the dramatic costume of the stage.
 There is a lively tension between realism and the lush materiality of paint – what at first appears to be a delicately painted face dissolves quickly into thick, loose brushstrokes.
 The striking textures of this painting – in the passages of richly worked paint and the canvas texture itself – have been uniquely preserved because the painting has remained unlined.
 Picture lining is the process whereby a lining material is adhered to the reverse of a canvas in order to stabilise and strengthen it for restoration purposes, a process which can affect the texture of a painting.

-Once thought to be by French artist Jean-Alexis Grimou (1678-1733) on the strength of his signature, closer examination revealed that this signature, on the lower right, was false.
+This painting was once thought to be by French artist Jean-Alexis Grimou (1678-1733) because his signature was found in the lower right.
+However, after close examination, it was revealed to be a false signature.
 Fragonard's genuine signature, ‘Frago’, is discernible above, although partially obscured by overpainting.
 It seems that Fragonard was paying a playful homage to a fellow artist who was well known in France at the time, particularly as a copyist.
-Grimou is known to have copied The Infant Christ as the Good Shepherd by Bartolomé Esteban Murillo (1617-1682), a similar French copy of which can be seen in Dulwich Picture Gallery's collection (DPG272).
 Most probably, Fragonard's intent was not to deceive, but rather to titillate connoisseurs with amusing visual ambiguity.